Sargueil-CiTCoM/ipasuite-docs/source/configuration.md

     : Position of the last nucleotide reachable by the reverse transcriptase (which is most of the time 0)

-Since Reverse transcription occur from 3' to 5' `rt_begin_pos > rt_end_pos`
+Since Reverse transcription occurs from 3' to 5' `rt_begin_pos > rt_end_pos`

 You must fill in every condition column declared in `ipasuite config`.

-(A missing value one of the mandatory or condition column will lead to a error when launching `ipasuite run`)
+(A missing value in one of the mandatory or condition columns will cause an error when launching `ipasuite run`)

 4. Fill in file information